IU Southeast will shape the future of our region by transforming good students into great leaders, one graduate at a time.

 - Understand and effectively communicate the curriculum, graduation requirements, and university policies and procedures.

-- Encourage and guide as you define and develop realistic goals and to develop clear and attainable educationa plans.
+- Encourage and guide as you define and develop realistic goals and to develop clear and attainable educational plans.

 - Provide you with information about and strategies for utilizing the available resources and services on campus.